i3uex/CompareML/README.md

 *CompareML* version 1 support the following machine learning libraries and services ready to be isolated each one of them in a module of the pool of microservices:

-### 3.1 Turi Graphlab Create
+### 3.1 Turi Create

-This module contains the implementations of the classification Random Forest, Logistic Regression, and Support Vector Machine algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Turi Graphlab Create.
+This module contains the implementations of the classification Random Forest, Logistic Regression, and Support Vector Machine algorithms and the regression Linear Regression, Decision Tree and Boosted Decision Trees algorithms using Turi Create.
 It makes use of the *turicreate* library to build and evaluate the models and the *pandas* and *Sframe* libraries to manipulate data using its *DataFrame* and *Sframe* data structure and functions respectively.

-GraphLab Create is a Python package that allows programmers to perform end-to-end large-scale data analysis and data product development.
+Turi Create is a Python package that allows programmers to perform end-to-end large-scale data analysis and data product development.
 It is a distributed computation framework written in C++ developed at the Carnegie Mellon University acquired by Apple Inc. in 2016.

 ### 3.2.
 Scikit Learn